wireapp/wire-server-deploy/offline/wiab-staging.md

     xargs -r -I {} sudo nft delete rule ip nat POSTROUTING handle {}
   ```

-> **Note**: If above you had made an exception to allow temporary internet access to VMs by adding a nftables rules, then this should be removed now.
+> **Note**: If you added an nftables rule above to allow temporary internet access for the VMs, remove it after certificate issuance is complete.
 >
 > To remove the nftables masquerading rule for all outgoing traffic run the following command:
 >